 - Staphysagria: For suppressed emotions and sensitivity.
 Irritability, humiliation, and emotional vulnerability.

-Topical Applications for Lyme Disease
+Topical Applications

 - Ledum Ointment or Dilution: Applied directly to the bite area to reduce inflammation and minimize infection.